Pre-loved tech will help to bridge digital divide under new government charter | Department for Science, Innovation & Technology

 Organisations can sign up to the IT Reuse for Good charter on GOV.UK and then work with their chosen charity partner to distribute devices.

-Organisations can sign up to the IT Reuse for Good charter on gov.uk from today and then work with their chosen charity partner to distribute devices.
+Organisations can sign up to the IT Reuse for Good charter on GOV.UK as of yesterday and then work with their chosen charity partner to distribute devices.

 The Charter encourages organisations to change how they manage and dispose of IT assets, with the aim of increasing device donations to the 1.5 million people in the United Kingdom who lack access to a basic laptop, tablet and smartphone.